Faywyrr/Better-DeezerRPC/README.md

 </br>We advise you to download the Windows application [here](https://www.deezer.com/desktop/download?platform=win32&architecture=x86).*

 **Download last release [here](https://github.com/Faywyrr/Better-DeezerRPC/releases/latest/).**
-It supports Windows and Linux (you must have nodejs installed for linux).
+It supports Windows and Linux (you must have NodeJS installed for Linux).

 **For installation, please see the release!**